valboz/VBMicrolensing/docs/c++/OrbitalMotion.md

 t = 7551.6; // Time at which we want to calculate the magnification

-Mag = VBML.BinaryLightCurveOrbital(pr, t); // Calculates the Binary Lens magnification at time t with parameters in pr printf("Binary Light Curve with Parallax and Orbital Motion at time t: %lf", Mag); // Output should be 30.92...
+Mag = VBM.BinaryLightCurveOrbital(pr, t); // Calculates the Binary Lens magnification at time t with parameters in pr printf("Binary Light Curve with Parallax and Orbital Motion at time t: %lf", Mag); // Output should be 30.92...
 ```